-For some reason I had the urge to practice the Brenizer Method Panorama.
+For some reason, I had the urge to practice the Brenizer Method Panorama.
 I learned about the technique from a photographer on a photo walk several years ago.
 I have not used it much.
-Every once in a while I suddenly remember the technique and feel compelled to try it again.
+Every once in a while, I suddenly remember the method and feel compelled to try it again.
 I think I have made a handle of images so far, all with varying degrees of success.

 Although I have created a few Brenizer type panoramas, I read a few articles to refresh my knowledge of the technique.
 Many of the posts were excellent, but I like the simplicity of the approach by lightroom zen.
 I used the longest lens I own, an AF-S Nikkor 85mmG f/1.8.